Patabrantes/care4food-gis/README.md

 ### Primary Data

-* National survey on food habits, food security, and sustainability perceptions conducted in Portugal (2024)
+* National survey on food habits, food security, and sustainability perceptions conducted in Portugal (2024 to May 2026)
 * Individual responses aggregated to municipal and NUTS III levels

 ### Open Data Sources